 Can I get a grant through AIDEA for my business?

 AIDEA does not provide grants.
 All projects financed through AIDEA programs must be commercially viable and able to generate sufficient revenues to cover debt service.

 AIDEA has a number of programs that provide financial assistance to Alaska's business community.

-- Project Development, AIDEA can assist Alaskans through its ability to develop, own (in whole or in part) and operate basic infrastructure, installations and facilities within the state.
+- Project Finance, AIDEA can assist Alaskans through its ability to develop, own (in whole or in part) and operate basic infrastructure, installations and facilities within the state.

 - Infrastructure Development, AIDEA can participate in financing new and expanded infrastructure which is critical to the development of Alaska's resource reserves including minerals, oil, gas, tourism, seafood, energy and forestry to name but a few.
 Providing the needed access to these resources is an economic imperative needed to diversify the economy and create new and lasting employment opportunities.